-If your company is providing commute trip reduction incentives, it may be eligible to receive Washington's Commute Trip Reduction Tax Credit.
+If your company is providing incentives for employee commute trips, it may be eligible to receive Washington's Commute Trip Reduction Tax Credit.

-- Eligible companies and property managers (those paying business and occupation (B&O) or public utilities taxes (PUT) can receive tax credits of up to 50% of the amount paid for each employee's transit, ridesharing, carsharing or non-motorized commuting. - Up to \$100,000 is available for each company and property manager per fiscal year. - Tax credits have a cap of \$60 per employee. - An application must be submitted between January 1 and January 31, following the calendar year in which the applicant made the commute trip reduction incentive payments.
-The credit is available on a firstcome, first-served basis while each year's funding lasts - More information is available on the Washington State Department of Revenue's web page.
+- Eligible companies and property managers, those paying business and occupation (B&O) or public utilities taxes (PUT), can receive tax credits of up to 50% of the amount paid for each employee's transit, ridesharing, carsharing or non-motorized commuting. - Up to \$100,000 is available for each company and property manager per fiscal year. - Tax credits have a cap of \$60 per employee. - An application must be submitted between January 1 and January 31, following the calendar year in which the applicant made the commute trip reduction incentive payments.
+The credit is available on a first-come, firstserved basis while each year's funding lasts.

+More information is available on the Washington State Department of Revenue's web page.